 api_key | string | Base64-encoded string generated by Edge Server CLI |

-Credentials must be unique across all Identity resources.
+Credentials must be unique across all identities.
 Duplicating credentials across multiple identities is not allowed and will cause a configuration error.

 Generating API Keys